igorbarinov/awesome-data-engineering/README.md

 ### Data Profiler
 - [Data Profiler](https://github.com/capitalone/dataprofiler) - The DataProfiler is a Python library designed to make data analysis, monitoring, and sensitive data detection easy.
+- [YData Profiling](https://docs.profiling.ydata.ai/latest/) - A general-purpose open-source data profiler for high-level analysis of a dataset.
+- [Desbordante](https://github.com/desbordante/desbordante-core) - An open-source data profiler specifically focused on discovery and validation of complex patterns in data.

 ## Testing